razorpay/payment-button-elementor-plugin/readme.txt

 = How much does a Razorpay Payment Button Plugin Cost? =

-It’s a free WordPress payment gateway plugin built for websites.
+It’s a free WordPress payment gateway plugin.
 Add a button on your website with zero-set up cost and get charged with a standard platform fee only when a transaction is made.

 = What is the platform fee for using Razorpay to accept payments? =